How to create momentum in network marketing is one of the key pillars of success you’ll have to master.

 If you’ve ever seen Oceans Eleven you’ll understand this explanation a bit more than the person who hasn’t.

 If you haven’t seen it, I recommend the entire series.

 The movie has an all star cast and is centered around a Vegas heist of a Casino.

-I call this the Oceans Eleven Method because of a few reasons.
+I call what I’m about to share the Oceans Eleven Method because of a few reasons.

 I’ll list them here and then unpack them; you can see if this method makes sense to you.